EHRs qualify for a full review if they:

-It Might Be A Good Choice For Practices That: Like the per active client pricing structure and have no need for extensive integration of progress notes.
+It Might Be A Good Choice For Practices That: Are looking for a full featured system that includes e-prescribing and benefit from the per active client pricing structure.

 TheraNest continues to develop and add new features at a rapid pace.
 Their newest is the integration of secure video, allowing clinicians to schedule and hold telehealth sessions with clients.
 The feature is user-friendly and, in my testing, was solid quality.
 There is solid benefit to being able to schedule and conduct telehealth sessions directly within the EHR.
 They are one of the few applications that integrates Wiley Treatment Planners.
 This integration allows users to create a treatment plan through point and click selection of objectives, goals, and interventions.
 TheraNest also includes a client portal with a growing list of features (at an additional cost per month based on the number of users).
 From electronic insurance claim filing to credit card processing to custom forms, TheraNest has is a solid contender for solo and small group practices.
 Throw in the growing number of robust reports, including the rare abiilty to track referral sources, and TheraNest’s client base continues grow quickly.

 TheraNest’s custom forms feature is important as it allows users to create their own data entry forms for client progress notes or client information.
 This can allow for tracking of any information not already accounted for in TheraNest.
 TheraNest has also added the ability to quickly lookup insurance providers and their IDs.
 It’s also important to note that electronic insurance claim filing will require that you establish a separate relationship with a clearinghouse (some other programs integrate those relationships into their program).
 TheraNest has partnered with three of them.